Box (comics): Fictional character biography

 Bochs and Jeffries use Courtney's remains to reconstruct Guardian's battlesuit, allowing Hudson's widow Heather to become Vindicator.
 Aurora expresses a romantic interest in Bochs, who returns her affection, but Aurora's fickle nature is extremely stressful for Bochs.
-During an underwater mission, Bochs surfaces too fast while merged with Box and suffers from decompression sickness.
-He is unable to leave Box and starts to panic that he could never touch Aurora again.
-Madison Jeffries' brother Lionel (also known as Scramble), who can shape flesh and bone with his mind, not only separates and heals Bochs from his decompression sickness; he also restores Bochs' legs and gives him an athlete's body.
+During an underwater mission, Bochs surfaces too fast while merged with Box and suffers from decompression sickness, preventing him from leaving Box.
+Madison Jeffries' brother Lionel (also known as Scramble), who can shape flesh and bone with his mind, separates Bochs from the Box armor and restores his legs.
 Lionel does not tell Bochs, though, that he used dead human bodies as material for Bochs' legs and new body.
 During this time, Langkowski's soul briefly inhabits Box again before ultimately settling in the body of the recently deceased Snowbird.
 Langkowski was Aurora's lover before Bochs, and she leaves Bochs for him again.
-Bochs is bitter (though he has some amusement when he finds out that Langkowski cannot use Snowbird's shapeshifting to turn into a male).
 Feeling betrayed by Aurora and with his legs starting to decompose, Bochs goes insane.
-Madison Jeffries inhabits Box to prevent the amount of damage Bochs could do, but this only increases the sense of betrayal that Bochs felt.
+Madison Jeffries inhabits Box to prevent the amount of damage Bochs can do, but this only increases the sense of betrayal that Bochs felt.

-Bochs leaves Alpha Flight and goes to Lionel Jeffries, hoping that he could restore his legs again.
+Bochs leaves Alpha Flight and goes to Lionel Jeffries, hoping that he can restore his legs again.
 Lionel, also insane, merges with Bochs and they form Omega, who combines Lionel's powers with Bochs' genius intellect.
 Within Box, Madison Jeffries fights Omega.
 During the fight, Bochs comes to his senses again and starts to rebel against Lionel.
-Madison is forced to kill Omega, including Bochs.
+Madison is forced to kill Omega, which kills Bochs alongside it.

 Powers and abilities

 The original Box is a robot which is controlled by a human wearing a special neural interface helmet.
 The upgraded version of Box is a unique construct: it cannot operate on its own and its controller does not wear a helmet.
 He has to phase into Box and merge with it.
 The controller feels a psychic bond with Box and can feel the damage done to Box as pain.
-If a person remains merged with Box for too long, he could become bonded to the armor permanently.
+If a person remains merged with Box for too long, they risk being bonded to the armor permanently.
 Box has superhuman strength (which was increased with every improvement Roger Bochs and Madison Jeffries made on the armor) and durability.
 The improved Box also had the ability to fly and had a wide array of sensors and detecting equipment.
 Both Box robots possess high levels of superhuman strength, with the newer version being considerably stronger.